UniCVR: From Alignment to Reranking for Unified Zero-Shot Composed Visual Retrieval: Methodology

 While the ZS-CVR setting precludes human-annotated triplets for any downstream task, readily collectible triplets can serve as a viable proxy for learning the alignment between the MLLM query encoder and the VLP gallery space.
-This component leverages such data to train the composed query encoder via contrastive pre-training, laying a solid foundation for zero-shot generalization to unseen downstream tasks.
+Stage~I leverages such data to train the composed query encoder via contrastive pre-training, laying the foundation for zero-shot generalization to unseen downstream tasks.